CtrlK

 Conciseness

-The skill is extremely verbose at ~400+ lines, explaining many concepts Claude already knows (what skills are, what PDFs are, what scripts/references/assets mean conceptually).
-Extensive sections like 'What Skills Provide' and 'About Skills' are unnecessary preamble.
-The 'What to Not Include' section lists obvious items.
-Much of this could be cut by 50%+ without losing actionable content.
+The skill is extremely verbose at ~400+ lines, extensively explaining concepts Claude already knows (what skills are, what scripts/references/assets are, progressive disclosure as a concept).
+Sections like 'What Skills Provide' and 'About Skills' are unnecessary preamble.
+Much of the content reads like a tutorial for a human rather than actionable instructions for an AI agent, which is ironic given the skill's own advice about conciseness.

 1 / 3